cbdocs/crazyticket-bot/docs/source/commands.rst

         * Sends a one-time, public notice to the chat.

 /ctsubject <text>
-	* Changes the room subject to the text.
-	* New subject is displayed with 'CrazyTicket:' leader and 'Type /cmds' trailer.
+	* Changes the room subject to the text and adds a 'CrazyTicket:' leader and 'Type /cmds' trailer.

 /ctt <text>
 	* Sends a one-time, private notices to all ticket holders.